 Checkmate Fire specialise in the surveying, restoration and installing of fire doors and frames.
 This includes front entrance doors-sets, emergency doors and communal doors in communal office and healthcare building and multistorey residential buildings.

 The Importance of Fire Doors

 A fire door is one of the most important and often overlooked, fire safety products on your premises.
 The key to passive fire protection is to contain the fire to a particular compartment or room, giving occupants enough time to escape and the fire service enough time to enter the building and tackle the fire.

 Fire doors are an integral part of this, designed to prevent the fire or smoke from spreading.
 However due the nature of fire doors being used in a functional way on a regular basis means they are at greater risk of damage and abuse, seriously compromising the fire protection in your building.

 Fire doors are essential to the safety and protection of a building and its occupants

 The Right Solution

 Checkmate Fire work with leading fire doors manufacturers which means we can offer you the most appropriate, cost-effective solution to meet a range of requirements in terms of usage and fire rating; whether the need is for a full replacement, replacement door leaf’s only or upgrade of existing door sets we have the expertise and experience to carry out the services you need.

 We offer a consultative approach to ensure clients receive the best possible solutions to maximise cost effectiveness and reduce potential long-term maintenance costs.

-All of our fire door works are certified through third party accreditation under the BRE/LPCB scheme LPS 1271.
+All of our fire door works are certified through third party accreditation under the BRE/LPCB scheme LPS 1271 and LPS1197.
 Clients can be assured that all fire doors are installed in accordance with the fire door manufacturer’s fixing instructions and test reports to ensure that they will perform as required and intended in a fire situation.

 Fire Door Surveys